Benediction arrives in cinemas nationwide on May 20th.

 However, when Owen is sent back to the front, dying in combat just weeks before the end of the War, Sassoon’s guilt at his own survival is cemented.
 Sassoon would, of course, go on to have various love affairs with well-known men following the War, from Stephen Tennant (Calam Lynch/Anton Lesser) to the obnoxious Ivor Novello (played brilliantly by Jeremy Irvine).
-However, despite his deep need for love, Sassoon struggled to find inner peace or self-acceptance as his sexuality gnawed at him alongside doubts about his talent and a fear of social ostracisation.
+However, despite his deep need for love, Sassoon struggled to find inner peace or self-acceptance as his sexuality gnawed at him alongside doubts about his talent and a fear of ostracisation.
 He would turn his back on any potential gay life or happiness by marrying Hester Gatty (Kate Phillips), a woman he would use for his own ends as he asked her to ‘redeem his life‘, knowing he could never offer her the love she deserved.

 Davies explores Sassoon’s life through a series of memories, encounters and relationships, each held in an impenetrable bubble of guilt and doubt.
-Here Sassoon’s military service, the death of his brother, and his internal struggles with self-identity, faith, and sexuality contribute to his inner need for redemption.
+Here, Sassoon’s military service, the death of his brother, and his internal struggles with self-identity, faith, and sexuality contribute to his inner need for redemption.
 In the hands of Jack Lowden, Sassoon feels like a lost and lonely boy who revelled in his wealth, art and privilege while never finding the man he truly wanted to be.
-Capaldi further emphasises these themes as the older Sassoon desperately searches for meaning at the end of a life that never offered a feeling of completion.
+Capaldi further emphasises these themes as the older Sassoon desperately searches for meaning at the end of a life that never offers a feeling of completion.
 But Benediction isn’t a dour exploration of self-denial and lost opportunities for happiness.
-Moments of humour, love, and artistic joy surround Sassoon’s internal feelings of failure and guilt, with his poetry his only emotional outlet as he questioned morality, colonialism and War.
+Moments of humour, love, and artistic joy surround Sassoon’s internal feelings of failure and guilt, with his poetry his only emotional outlet as he questions morality, colonialism and War.

 Benediction is a stunning and complex character study of a man who never allowed himself to live, its beauty held firmly in the hands of Davies’ exquisite direction and Lowden’s stunning performance.